What to Do if Your Flight is Cancelled or Delayed During Government Shutdown

 Flight schedules may change with little warning.
 During the day before and day of your flight, you want to watch the status of your flight.

-Aside from downloading your airlines app and My TSA app, there’s a handy hack being shared on social media:
+Aside from downloading your airlines app and My TSA app, there’s a handy hack shared on social media:

 Text yourself your airline and flight number code (ie. HA332 or UA 379).
 When you receive your text, tap on it and all the flight details pop up instantly: gate changes, delays, even baggage claim info!